bmwcarit/ramses-logic/doc/sphinx/api.rst

 Keep in mind, that you can't store the std::string_view.
 It will be invalid after the call to the log handler function.
 If you need the message for later usage, store it in a std::string.

-Note that having a custom logger does not disable the default logging - you have to do this explicitly if you don't want to see the ramses logic default logs using :func:`rlogic::Logger::SetDefaultLogging`.
+The amount of logging can be configured with :func:`rlogic::Logger::SetLogVerbosity`.
+This affects both the default logging and the custom logger.

 ======================================